tomtseng/sigmod-2021-reproducibility/README.md

 - Experimentation info:
   - Prepare the software: run `./prepareSoftware.sh`
     - There will be a prompt to install the Intel Math Kernel Library.
-Perform the default installation and exit close the installer after it finishes.
+Perform the default installation and exit the installer once it finishes.
   - Download the datasets: run `./prepareData.sh`
   - Run the experiments: run `./runExperiments.sh`
     - This script outputs results in CSV format the `summary/` directory.
-    - The plots in the paper were created by manually entering of the results into LaTeX and using the `pgfplots` package.
+    - The plots in the paper were created by manually entering the results into LaTeX and using the `pgfplots` package.